metawork-studio/koala-documentation/_documentation/chapters/4-sample/4.7/3-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sample-editor-controls.png" alt="Zoomed in selection" %}

-Image: zoomed in waveform

-Zoom in and out the waveform by pinching it.
+Zoom in and out the waveform by pinching within the waveform area.

-Pro tip: drag the top side of the highlighted zone to move the fixed area somewhere else within the sample
+Pro tip: Zoom out and drag while holding the top stripe of the selected area to move it around.